NHSDigital/vaccinations-app/README.md

     export NHS_LOGIN_PRIVATE_KEY=`cat <path-to-keys>/vita_private_key.pem`
     ```

-- Follow the steps in Fake Client repo README.md to set up the SSO private key there.
+- Follow the steps in fake client repo README.md to set up the SSO private key there.

-SSO flow is initiated from the Fake Client.
+SSO flow is initiated from the fake client.
 Directly accessing the application will redirect you to an error page.

 #### Mocking API Responses with Wiremock